State Medical Plans

 • Cannot be claimed as a dependent on another person’s tax return.

-If you are deemed ineligible, your and the University's contributions could be subject to both income and excise tax.
-If you have questions regarding your eligibility, contact a tax or financial advisor.
+If you are deemed ineligible, your and the university's contributions could be subject to both income and excise tax.
+If you have questions regarding your eligibility, contact a tax or financial adviser.

 2024 Annual Max Contributions (Employee + Employer) Monthly Max Employee Contribution Employer Contribution